Mobile theatre in Assam: Form

-The Mobile Theatre of Assam has things in common with the Jatra of West Bengal, e.g. the performance on makeshift stages and are mobile.
-The Mobile Theatre is more advanced technically and evolved from mythological stories, to contemporary themes.
+The Mobile Theatre of Assam has things in common with traditional act plays from all over India, however Mobile Theatre is more advanced technically and evolved from mythological stories, to contemporary themes.
 The self-contained nature of Mobile Theatre allows performances in small villages without their own performance spaces, which was particularly important in villages without electricity for television.
 Troupes offer plays including adaptations of popular Assamese novels, Greek Classics and Hollywood blockbusters.
 There are over 30 mobile theatre groups in Assam, most of them based in Pathsala.
 In mid-September, after two months of rehearsals, the groups begin their seven-month tour in Assam.

 Special effects

 In 2008 Kohinoor Theatre staged Abuj Dora, Achin Kanya, the tale of a dwarf and his two friends of normal size.
 Jatin Bora played three roles.
 In one he was transformed in a dwarf.
 From lighting effects to specially tailored clothes and help from technicians, the producers were able to preserve the illusion.
 A local version of Superman was put on by Ashirbad Theatre.
 The protagonist flew around the stage with powers provided by his costume.
 In Deboraj Theatre's play, the role of a Dracula inspired Vampire appeared on stage.
 The group brought to life the blood sucking scenes in the play with technical help.
+Kohinoor Theatre also produced the drama-version of the James Cameron's Oscar-winning film "Titanic" on the stage.